finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 Upsert portfolio properties

 Update or insert one or more properties onto a single portfolio.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain &#39;Portfolio&#39;.
+Properties have an &lt;i&gt;effectiveFrom&lt;/i&gt; datetime for which the property is valid, and an &lt;i&gt;effectiveUntil&lt;/i&gt;  datetime until which the property is valid.
+Not supplying an &lt;i&gt;effectiveUntil&lt;/i&gt; datetime results in the property being  valid indefinitely, or until the next &lt;i&gt;effectiveFrom&lt;/i&gt; datetime of the property.

 ### Example
 ```java